UWB-ACM/Student-Showcase-UWB/CONTRIBUTING.md

 # Contribution Guidelines

-Any change to this repository is always welcomed, and greatly appreciated.
-You can add new entries, or modify/remove existing entries if they are changed/discontinued.
-You are also allowed to add/modify categories as you see fit.
+Contributions to the list are greatly appreciated and always welcome.
+Feel free to add and reorganize items and categories as you see fit.

 Please ensure your pull request adheres to the following guidelines: